15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 According to a study by Choobdari, M., Bahrainian, S. A., & Shahabizadeh, F. (2022).
 Effectiveness of Cognitive-behavioral Group Therapy and Acceptance and Commitment Group Therapy in Mental, Spiritual, and Social Health of Addicts.
 The effectiveness of Group Therapy, specifically Cognitive-Behavioral Group Therapy (CBT) and Acceptance and Commitment Group Therapy (ACT), in the mental, spiritual, and social health of addicts.

 The results showed that both CBT and ACT improved mental health, spiritual health, and social health, but ACT had a more significant impact on these aspects.
-The study suggests that ACT and CBT are effective in treating addiction, and ACT may have an additional advantage in promoting mental, spiritual, and social health.
+The study suggests that ACT and CBT are effective in treating addiction, and ACT has an additional advantage in promoting mental, spiritual, and social health.

 Medications